Dhruva2930/Assessment-NavBlue/README.md

 To use this library in your project

-Right-click on traget project -> Add external archives -> Select the .jar file
+Right-click on target project -> Add external archives -> Select the .jar file

 This project-exercise is about the GameOfCards named BlackJack